Romanian architecture: Renaissance

 In Moldavia, some buildings have Renaissance influences.
 The facade of the Golia Monastery Church is decorated with Corinthian pilasters, and the windows have pediments above them.
-The Saint Demetrius of Thessaloniki Church in Suceava has a relief with the coat of arms of Moldavia in a laurel wreath hold by two cherubs (aka putti), above the pisanie.
+The Saint Demetrius of Thessaloniki Church in Suceava has a relief with the coat of arms of Moldavia in a laurel wreath held by two cherubs (aka putti), above the pisanie.
 Some boyar houses and certain tomb stones were also influenced by Renaissance architecture.